 “We’ve had 14 severely disabled children and their carers on board today.
 One boy has never reacted to anything before.
 But he started to respond for the first time ever when he was on the boat.
 It was just wonderful.”

-A very pleased and excited Phil, a volunteer with the trust who waited for the other boat to come back to tell this good news.
+A very pleased and excited Phil, a volunteer with the Trust.

 The trust has over 75 volunteers – some of who have been involved for 30 years.
 Our volunteers come from varied backgrounds – nannies, bank managers, care home workers, firemen, and teachers to name a few.